pyeve/eve/docs/features.rst

 Default Values
 --------------
-It is possibile to set default values for fields.
+It is possible to set default values for fields.
 When serving POST (create) requests, missing fields will be assigned the configured default values.